itpp-labs/odoo-development/docs/admin/workers.rst

 * You can go for 2 x num_cpus + 1 workers to make sure you will be using all the cores available.
 Having less workers than that is a waste of resources.
 But you can have more workers if you want, as long as you have enough RAM.
 * CPU speed matters, so try to get the best CPU clock speed you can.
 Better split the workers on several servers with less CPU cores but higher clocks speeds.

+On a single core CPU, you need a least 2 workers otherwise wkhtmltopdf will not work.

 Longpolling
 ===========